Prepare a Red Hat-based virtual machine for Azure

 appropriately:ResourceDisk.Format=y ResourceDisk.Filesystem=ext4 ResourceDisk.MountPoint=/mnt/resource ResourceDisk.EnableSwap=y ResourceDisk.SwapSizeMB=2048 ## NOTE: set this to whatever you need it to be.

-Unregister the subscription (if necessary) by running the following command:
+Unregister the subscription (if necessary):

 sudo subscription-manager unregister